“But I can go into hiding without ruining my life.

 Later we would be told it was jazz saxophonist John Coltrane playing “My Favorite Things” from The Sound of Music.
 But at the moment we heard a drummer slightly holding back, yet somehow driving the band forward; the bassist providing a warm, rich sound, the piano building layer upon layer until Coltrane stepped in with his soprano saxophone to fill the car and fly out the window like a barn swallow, swooping over the barbwire fence, passing over the unplowed fields and onto prairie that turned into a body of motionless waves.
 No longer were we in a car heading for Montana.
 We were riding an endless stream of cascading notes.
 Coltrane played the saxophone like he could go on forever.
 We drove on like we would never stop.
 Even if the car ran out of gas, surely the momentum would carry us towards a never-reaching sunset.

-The song played in my head as I filled the gas tank.
+The song still played in my head as I filled the gas tank.
 It was a few years later and I was again on vacation, again heading west, again picking up Marco.

 Marco’s good luck when it comes to vacationing.
 Over the years we’ve taken a few and never once did we experience one that was bad.
 The weather was always pleasant.
 We always found a comfortable a place to stay.
 The National Parks and tourist destinations were welcoming.
-Every truck stop and small town diner provided great meals.
+Every truck stop and small town diner provided a great meal.
 (Banana cream pie at The Busted T in Lemon, SD.
 Try it!)

 This time we were heading to Custer State Park in the Black Hills of South Dakota.
 Along with thousands of other visitors, Marco and I would stand on frost-covered bluff in the pre-dawn chill with cups of hot coffee while waiting for a herd of buffalo to appear on the horizon.